ElanMedoff/josh-css/flexbox/README.md

 There's this concept called hypothetical size, which is the width/height if no other force was acted upon the element.
 By default, this is the size of the line without breaks.
 If you give it a fixed width, the hypothetical size will be that fixed width

-**however** a fixed width does not maintain that width when the element is forced to shrink! _fixed widths/heights (a set hypothetical size) with flexbox are more like suggestions_
+**however** a fixed width does not maintain that width when the element is forced to shrink! (in `position: static`, it would) _fixed widths/heights (a set hypothetical size) with flexbox are more like suggestions_

 - note, a fixed width could set the hypothetical size below the minimum content size, while flex-basis can't